motherjones/story-tools/README.md

 Coming soon.

+Test all URLs.
+Mobile and browser test on latest Chrome, Safari, Firefox, iPhone, and one popular Android.

 #### 4. Embed in the shell

 Coming soon.

+#### 5. After publishing:

+* Replace the working title of your spreadsheet with the headline on your published article
+* Convert private repo to public
+* If you made useful design improvements to the tool, go back to the tool's original repo and make these changes there

 ## Coordinating with the newsroom

 * Start a Slack chat with the necessary reporters, editors, and producers
 * Decide who's in charge of keeping this item updated on the slider doc